 US tech group Qualtrics plans to double Irish workforce to over 700

-Company is on major expansion drive on foot of pick-up in demand for services
+Company is on major expansion drive on foot of increasing demand for services

 US software company Qualtrics has said it plans to double its Irish workforce from 300 to over 700 “in the next few years”.